Goodwin & Shoecraft Invasive Plant Control

 What is being done about invasive aquatic plants?

-Since the mid-1990's, Snohomish County and the Lake Goodwin and Lake Shoecraft communities have work together each year to control milfoil.
+Since the mid-1990's, Snohomish County and the Lake Goodwin and Lake Shoecraft communities have worked together each year to control milfoil.
 The County manages the control work with direction from the 7 Lakes milfoil advisory committee, a volunteer group composed of Lake Goodwin and Shoecraft residents.
 In 2022, the group also included control of invasive fragrant waterlily in their efforts.
 See below for more information on past efforts.

 In 2000, control began at Lake Shoecraft with an herbicide treatment where 2,100 feet of curtains were used to contain the herbicide in the infested areas.
 The treatment eradicated milfoil for 8 years.

 The annual cost of milfoil control has ranged from $45,000 to $65,000 from 2016-2019 depending on the number of days with diver hand-pulling and if herbicide treatments are used.
 The charges paid by residents cover around $31,500 of the total cost and the remainder has been paid for by Snohomish County SWM utility service charges.

 Are invasive plant control efforts working?